 For women who experience physical discomfort and/or self-consciousness due to labia that they feel are out of “normal range,” the benefits of this procedure are numerous.
 Confidence is boosted by the fact that the vaginal area is rejuvenated, and many labiaplasty patients report feeling increased sexual arousal and satisfaction as a result.

-A labiaplasty can be and is often performed as a discrete single surgery, but many women choose to make it a true “mommy makeover” by combining it with tummy tuck surgery, breast augmentation and/or laser vaginal rejuvenation (a non-surgical treatment that improves dryness, increases sensation and reduces symptoms of urinary incontinence).
-The board-certified surgeons at 8 West will meet with you to discuss, in depth, your unique situation, needs and desired objectives in order to determine the best course of action when it comes to your labiaplasty procedure.
+A labiaplasty can be and is often performed as a discrete single surgery, but many women choose to make it part of a larger, holistic combination treatment plan by pairing it with laser vaginal rejuvenation using Sciton’s diVa™ technology (a non-surgical treatment that improves dryness, increases sensation and reduces symptoms of urinary incontinence).
+The experts at 8 West Clinic will meet with you to discuss in depth your unique situation, needs, and desired objectives in order to determine the best course of action when it comes to your labial rejuvenation procedure.

 Post-operative pain is minimal and may be managed with prescribed and/or over-the-counter pain medication; most women are able to return home the same day, and those who follow their post-operative recovery instructions diligently may be able to resume certain un-strenuous activities three to four days after surgery.
 Though no vaginal packing is required, patients may choose to wear a sanitary pad for comfort as the reduced labia is likely to remain very swollen during the early post-operative period.
 Tampons and tight clothing (for example, thong underwear), however, must be avoided as they can deter healing, and patients must abstain from sexual intercourse for at least four weeks following surgery.